syncfusion-content/wpf-docs/wpf/Diagram/BPMN-Shapes/BPMN-Event.md

 ---
 layout: post
-title: Visualize graphical object using BPMN Event | Syncfusion
+title: Visualize graphical object using the BPMN Event | Syncfusion
-description: How the Event is notated with a circle and it represents an event in a business process and how to customize their appearance?
+description: How the event is notated with a circle and it represents an event in a business process and how to customize their appearance?
 platform: wpf
 control: SfDiagram
 documentation: ug